Sailor's Farewell – Tyneside

 Three heavily lustred jugs with this version of the transfer that has the title, but no verse.
 The termination of the lustre decoration on the handle in 4 horizontal strokes is typical of North Shields.

 The transfer also appears on jugs with distinctive red enamels.
-The jugs have similar lustre decoration to the handle as the large jug above associated with North Shields.
+The jugs have the lustre decoration to the handle associated with North Shields.

 On the last jug above and the small jug below, the transfer is paired with the 'Sailors' Farewell' verse.